kl1nton/4_MRCS_Bailey_Love/S1_Applied_Basic_Sciences.md

 Answer - X. ?

-80. Which of the following statements is true of Colles’ fracture?
+80. Which of the following statements is true of Collesb  fracture?
 Answer - X. ?